molecule/molecule.github.io/_post/movies-watched.md

 ---

-A list of movies we've seen, with mini-reviews.
+A list of movies I've seen, with mini-reviews.
 There may be **spoilers** so proceed at your own risk.

 |Rating|Explanation|
 |---|---|